-The use of all CFL bulbs should be avoided because they emit harmful levels of radiation.
+It's not true that all use of CFL bulbs should be avoided because they emit harmful levels of radiation.

-On 23 March 2015, a video that purportedly showed a radiation detector picking up a “soft attack” from a CFL (compact fluorescent lamp) was posted to Facebook from an unvetted and anonymous source, along with claims that CFLs are dangerous because they emit an unhealthy level of radiation:
+On 23 March 2015, a video that purportedly showed a radiation detector picking up a "soft attack" from a CFL (compact fluorescent lamp) was posted to Facebook from an unvetted and anonymous source, along with claims that CFLs are dangerous because they emit unhealthy levels of radiation:

 If you are using these type of bulbs, I'll show you the reason why you should not.
 Here I have a electromagnetic radiation detector.
 We're at zero right now.
 When I come to this light bulb, you'll see why you shouldn't use it.(Radiation detector starts beeping)

 That's how much radiation these things emit.
 I advise you to go back to the old incandescent.
 This is not healthy for you.

 Claims about electromagnetic radiation and electromagnetic fields (EMFs) — produced by everything from radios to light bulbs to cell phones — causing deleterious health effects have been around for decades, with no definitive scientific evidence proving such claims.
 The World Health Organization (WHO) concluded in a survey of available scientific literature on the topic that "current evidence does not confirm the existence of any health consequences from exposure to low level electromagnetic fields" such as those produced by CFL bulbs: